 The Lottery's success is dependent on its ability to effectively gauge the market for its products.
 It regularly changes its product offerings, responding to consumer preferences.
-The Lottery is engaged in a long-term growth strategy for instant scratchoff ticket sales by meeting consumer demand for more games with higher price points.
+The Lottery is engaged in a long-term growth strategy for instant scratch-off ticket sales by meeting consumer demand for more games with higher price points.
 Sales continue to build for tickets priced \$10 and higher.
 While the Lottery makes every effort to ensure the success of its products, overall sales are adversely affected if the Lottery misjudges the market.

-Approximately 41.5 percent of all lotto ticket sales in FY 2019-20 came from two MUSL jackpot games: Mega Millions and Powerball.
+Approximately 51.3 percent of all lotto ticket sales in FY 2020-21 came from two MUSL jackpot games: Mega Millions and Powerball.
 The sales of these games can be volatile as they are driven by the random occurrence (size and frequency) of large jackpots.
-For example, Powerball sales significantly decreased in FY 2018-19 by 13.6 percent and further decreased in FY 2019-20 by 37.1 percent.
+For example, Powerball sales significantly decreased in FY 2019-20 by 37.1 percent and increased in FY 2020-21 by 40.2 percent.
 The volatility of jackpot games makes forecasting ticket sales difficult.
 The Lottery has established a range to forecast future performance based on past performance.
 However, that range is broad and jackpot game sales can vary from year-to-year by tens of millions of dollars from estimates.
 Since lottery tickets are a discretionary purchase, the Lottery's performance is subject to economic conditions and its effect on consumer spending.
 Some factors influencing consumer spending include unemployment, fuel costs, the cost of essential goods (such as food, clothing, and shelter), and consumer confidence in the economy.

 Consumer purchases of discretionary items, including Lottery tickets, generally decline during periods when disposable income is adversely affected or when there is a lack of consumer confidence in the economy.
-During the public health emergency, the Lottery saw an increase in instant ticket sales as a result of other forms of entertainment being restricted during that time.
+During the public health emergency, the Lottery saw an increase in instant ticket sales resulting from other forms of entertainment being restricted during that time.

-2019 Wisconsin Act 9 increased the existing \$71.7 million general purpose revenue (GPR) funding for the Lottery in FY 2020-21 by \$1.4 million.
-The total FY 2020-21 GPR funding is shown in Table E.
+2021 Wisconsin Act 58 decreased the existing \$73.1 million general purpose revenue (GPR) funding for the Lottery in FY 2021-22 and FY 2022-23.
+The total 2021-2023 biennium GPR funding is shown in Table E.